rrcobb/epic-routing/PITCHME.md

 Great!

++++

 ...So long as you

-+++

-- have pages
+- have pages |
-- you use `<Link>` to navigate between them
+- navigate with Link |
-- each page component handles `props.location`
+- handle props.location in each component |
-- components rerender on location change

 ---